 A Super Like is your way of expressing your strong interest in another’s profile.
 Instead of simply swiping right on the Tinder profile you like, you can either swipe up (or tap on the star icon) to send the Super Like to the other user.
-The person you Super Liked will be notified of your swipe, and will have the option to either swipe left or right on your own profile.
+The person you Super Liked will be notified of your swipe and will have the option to either swipe left or right on your own profile.
 If they swipe right, a match is made instantly.
-You only get one of these Super Likes a day, so you have to be careful to use it only when you find the person to be worth of your use of your one Like.
-Tinder Plus and Gold users get five Super Likes per day, making it easier to notify matches you really like about your availability.
-Any user can buy more Super Likes from Tinder.

 The biggest problem with Super Likes, however, is the activation gesture.
-In theory, a swipe-up seems to make sense.
-With the entire interface of Tinder being designed around gestures (yes, there are alternative buttons at the bottom of the screen, but nobody talks about “heart-tapping” versus “x-tapping”; the gestures ARE the interface) — it’s easy to see why a swipe-up would make sense.
-If a swipe left means no and a swipe right means yes, this type of user interface really only allows for two other motions: swipe-up and swipe down.
+With the entire interface of Tinder being designed around gestures, it’s easy to see why a swipe-up would make sense.
 Unfortunately, a huge number of Tinder users use iPhones, where a swipe-up from the bottom of the display is used to open Control Center on any screen.
 A slight miscalculation on where your thumb or finger lands within Tinder means a swipe-up might not open Control Center at all—it might accidentally cause an awkward social connection you didn’t mean to make.
-Android isn’t without it’s own fair share of swipe-ups within the operating system either, so users on either platform might create awkward moments without any meaning or intention.
-And of course, anyone can inadvertently swipe up when they try to clean their screen or just fumble their phone for a moment.

-The major feature we are concerned with here is Rewind, a feature which adds a small yellow rewind button to your application and allows you to reverse and take back your last swipe, something users have asked for since the service began.
-Tinder Plus subscribers can use the rewind button to rewind an accidental Super Like just as any other like.
+The major feature we are concerned with here is Rewind, a feature that adds a small yellow rewind button to the app and allows you to reverse and take back your last swipe — something users have asked for since the service began.
+Tinder Plus subscribers can use the rewind button to rewind an accidental Super Like.
 You can only take back the last profile you swiped on, making it important to realize your mistake quickly before you swipe on another profile.

 There is, however, another strategy you can take to minimize the impact of accidental Super Likes.